phenology/infrastructure/ansible/README.md

 ```

 # Ansible
-Uses ansible to provision servers.
+The project uses ansible to provision servers.
+The recommended version is Ansible 2.2.

 ##Install ansible
 Ansible should be installed using pip.
 To install pip and ansible dependencies do the following: